 Saravia v.
 Sessions (Due Process for Immigrant Youth)

-The suit charges ORR with accepting ICE’s unsubstantiated gang allegations and placing children in severely restrictive conditions, even though the government had previously released the youth to the custody of their parents.
+The suit charged ORR with accepting ICE’s unsubstantiated gang allegations and placing children in severely restrictive conditions, even though the government had previously released the youth to the custody of their parents.
 Plaintiffs were transported to distant detention facilities without notice to their parents or lawyers and were not afforded a chance to challenge the charges against them.
-The clients lived in Suffolk County, New York and are also represented by the ACLU Immigrants’ Rights Project, and Cooley LLP.